Convergence of Newton's method in shape optimisation via approximate normal functions: Abstract

 \section{Abstract}

-This paper is concerned with the convergence study of Newton's method on the image set generated by the Micheletti group.
-At first we review the structure of first and second derivatives of shape functions and present a new proof of the structure theorem for second (shape) derivatives.
-Then we examine a quotient group and compute its tangent space and relate it to the shape derivative.
+In this paper we propose a Newton method for shape functions defined on an image set generated by the (Micheletti) metric group.
+We review basic properties of the metric group and a quotient associated with the metric group and a fixed domain.

+Taking into account the special structure of the second shape derivative and its symmetric part allows us to distinguish between two Hessians, the \textit{domain shape Hessian} and the \textit{boundary shape Hessian}.

-In the second part of the paper we introduce a class of so-called approximate normal functions using reproducing kernels.
-The approximate normal functions are then used to define a Newton method.
-Under suitable assumptions we are able to show the convergence of the Newton method in the Micheletti group.
-Finally we verify our findings in a number of numerical experiments.
+Using the domain Hessian we define a Newton method on the metric group by discretising the tangent space of the quotient via approximate normal functions using reproducing kernels.
+Under suitable assumptions we are able to show superlinear convergences of the Newton iterations and additionally convergence of the shapes in the metric group.
+Finally we verify our findings in a number of numerical experiments including a thorough numerical study of the impact of the discretisation on the convergence speed.